arbor-sim/arbor/doc/python/interconnectivity.rst

             labels['synapse_site'] = '(location 1 0.5)'
             labels['root'] = '(root)'

-            # Place 'expsyn' mechanism on "synapse_site", and a spike detector at "root"
+            # Place 'expsyn' mechanism on "synapse_site", and a threshold detector at "root"
             decor = arbor.decor()
             decor.place('"synapse_site"', 'expsyn', 'syn')
-            decor.place('"root"', arbor.spike_detector(-10), 'detector')
+            decor.place('"root"', arbor.threshold_detector(-10), 'detector')

             # Implement the connections_on() function on a recipe as follows:
             def connections_on(gid):